anniecherk/anniecherk.github.io/_posts/2017-06-30-Command-Line-Cribsheet.markdown

 # start some long running process & background it
 ./longRunningJob &

-screen -d myNewScreen # detach the screen
+screen -d # detach the current screen
 # you can now safely kill the shell without killing the process

 # when you log back in, reattach screen: